-The Canon EOS 80D and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were announced, respectively, in February 2016 and September 2016.
+The Canon EOS 80D and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and September 2016.
 The 80D is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (80D) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 80D vs Olympus E-M1 II

 The physical size and weight of the Canon 80D and the Olympus E-M1 II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (16 percent) than the Canon 80D.
 Moreover, the E-M1 II is markedly lighter (21 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.